darshnkd/pytorch-fundamentals/README.md

 - **Google Colab**
   No installation is required.
 All you need is a Google account to access Google Colab, where you can execute PyTorch code with free access to GPU acceleration.

-Simply open the provided `.ipynb` files in Colab and start running the cells!
+Simply open the provided `pytorch_fundamentals.ipynb` files in Colab and start running the cells!